mattermost/mattermost-plugin-apps/README.md

 ## Installing AWS Apps

 To install an AWS App you need to set `APPS_INVOKE_AWS_ACCESS_KEY` and `APPS_INVOKE_AWS_SECRET_KEY`.
-These credentials should only allow the invocation of lambda function, not the creation.
+These credentials should only allow the invocation of the lambda function, not the creation.

 ## Provisioning

 To provision an App to AWS you first need to store your AWS access key in an environment variable called `APPS_PROVISION_AWS_ACCESS_KEY` and the secret key in `APPS_PROVISION_AWS_SECRET_KEY`.

-Only once you need to run `go run ./cmd/appsctl/ provision bucket` to create the s3 bucket.
+Only once you need to, run `go run ./cmd/appsctl/ provision bucket` to create the S3 bucket.

-To provision an app run `go run ./cmd/appsctl/ provision app /PATH/TO/YOUR/APP/BUNDLE`.
+To provision an App run `go run ./cmd/appsctl/ provision app /PATH/TO/YOUR/APP/BUNDLE`.
 Use `--update` to update the lambda functions if they already exist.
 This option should not be used in production.

-To provision an app in the cloud environment pipeline will need bundle to be uploaded in S3 as well as the additional terraform data(function names, asset keys, etc.).
+To provision an App in the cloud environment, the pipeline will need the bundle to be uploaded in S3 as well as the additional terraform data (function names, asset keys, etc.).
 To generate these terraform variables run `go run ./cmd/appsctl/ generate-terraform-data /PATH/TO/YOUR/APP/BUNDLE`.
-It will print the indented json directly in the console.
-Pipe as needed.
+It will print the indented JSON directly in the console; pipe as needed.

 ## Contacts